 Designs will then be shared across our social channels for voting.
 Encourage your friends and family to vote for your design!
 The art with the most votes will be chosen as the winner – voting period is October 5, 2020 8am MST to October 10, 2020 11:59pm MST.
 The winning design will be announced October 11th

 Here are some additional details you should note:

 Designs must not be appealing to youth; depict a person character or animal, whether real or fictional; or be presented in a way that evokes a positive or negative emotion about or image of, a way of life such as one that includes glamour, recreation, excitement, vitality, risk or daring.

 You must be 18+ to enter, but this contest is in no way meant to encourage or create glamour around the consumption of cannabis

 Amid all the chaos, we wanted to let you know what’s going on at daikoku, and to reassure you that business, for the most part, remains as usual.
-And that we have a healthy inventory of dried bud, vapes, edibles – even soft chews! – oils and caps.
+And that we have a healthy inventory of dried bud, vapes, edibles, oils and caps.

-Our plan is to have Daikoku remain open from 10 AM to 9:30 PM daily – yup, even on Statutory Holidays.
+Daikoku will remain open from 10 AM to 9:30 PM daily – yup, even on Statutory Holidays.

 On May 24th 2018, we signed our lease on the premises that would become Daikoku.